richfelker/mxclient/README.md

 ## Project Status

 mxclient is incomplete but under active development.
-Proxy support is missing, and DANE-EE with key-only (rather than full certificate) pinning is the only DANE mode supported (others enforce use of STARTTLS but do not check key/certificate).
+Proxy support is missing, and DANE modes other than DANE-EE with public key only (vs full cert) are untested.
 Otherwise all basic functionality is present.

 ## Background on SMTP and TLS